A - Z Waste Guide

 Stationery

 Used envelopes are perfect for use as internal mail.
 Just cross out or cover over the original address and send it on.
 Create a departmental stationery cupboard to reuse any unwanted items instead of buying new ones.
-If you wish to recycle your pens you can take them to any Rymans store.
+If you wish to recycle your pens you can take them to any Ryman store.

 Textiles

-Scrap textiles can be donated to a number of local playforums please contact Sustainability Team for more details.
+Scrap textiles can be donated to a number of local play forums please contact Sustainability team for more details.

 Clothing can be donated through BHF clothing banks on campus.
 Branded uniforms need to be disposed of confidentially.
 Please contact Enva.